Horizonistic/GPM_TotalListenTime/README.md

              13: (198, '374000'),
              14: (198, '410000')},

-At the end it will display the total number of miliseconds and the total play time converted a human-readable format.
+At the end it will display the total number of miliseconds listened and the total play time converted a human-readable format.

     7514133010
     86 days, 23:15:33.010000